 There was a time when buying diamonds meant making a trip to a few select physical jewelry stores.
 Not so anymore.
 Today, diamond lovers can purchase diamonds from their smartphones or laptops sitting in the comfort of their homes or offices.

-Still, as easy as the process has become, it's still important for you to do your due diligence before purchase, just as you would before buying from a physical store.
+Still, as easy as the process has become, it's still crucial for you to do your due diligence before purchasing, just as you would before buying from a physical store.

 Here are 10 tips for buying diamonds online.